 Complete MTD setup — everything included, no hidden extras

-HMRC does not accept plain spreadsheets for MTD for Income Tax.
-However, bridging software can connect a compatible spreadsheet to HMRC's submission systems in some circumstances — this depends on the format and structure of your spreadsheet, and the volume of your transactions.
+regulatory does not accept plain spreadsheets for MTD for Income Tax.
+However, bridging software can connect a compatible spreadsheet to regulatory's submission systems in some circumstances — this depends on the format and structure of your spreadsheet, and the volume of your transactions.
 We will assess your situation and recommend the most cost-effective approach.
 In many cases, moving to a simple cloud accounting platform costs less than the bridging software licence.

-Software setup, data migration, and HMRC registration all take time.
+Software setup, data migration, and regulatory registration all take time.
 Businesses that start in Q3 2025 have a smooth transition.
 Businesses that start in Q1 2026 are under pressure.
 Don't be the second type.